GuidoJeuken-6512/lambda/README.md

 This custom integration allows you to connect Lambda heat pumps to Home Assistant via the Modbus/TCP protocol.
 It reads sensor data and enables control of climate entities (e.g., hot water, heating circuit).

 ## Branches
-The basic functionality is available in the “main” branch.
+The basic functionality is available in the "main" branch.
-In the “subdevices” it is also possible to create several subdevices of the classes HeatPump/Heating circuit/Boiler and to set up a room thermostat control.
+In the "subdevices" it is also possible to create several subdevices of the classes HeatPump/Heating circuit/Boiler/Buffer/Solar and to set up a room thermostat control.

 **Features:**
 - Reads various heat pump sensors (temperatures, states, energy consumption, etc.)
 - Control of target temperature for hot water and heating circuits via `climate` entities
-- Dynamic adaptation of sensors and entities based on firmware version and configured number of heat pumps, boilers, and heating circuits
+- Dynamic adaptation of sensors and entities based on firmware version and configured number of heat pumps, boilers, heating circuits, buffer tanks, and solar modules
 - Room thermostat control: Use external temperature sensors for each heating circuit
 - Configurable update interval
 - Configuration via the Home Assistant UI (Integrations)